craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Magical Items of Note.md

 	Entry Description: GME-002 is stored on a hanging rack within Vault 3.

 		GME-002 is a small white-dragonhide cloak with a sapphire clasp.
-While worn, GME-002 provides the user with a personal atmosphere
+While worn, GME-002 provides the user with a personal atmosphere that proportionaly increases in temperature as the external atmostphere decreases in temperature.
+This results in the user experiencing a mild warmth even in externally freezing temperatures.
 ```

 ###### Tubric's Gleeming Platemail